 The NON should present the most significant nonconformances first.

-Cover Page.
+05.04 Cover Page.
 The report cover page gives a short summary of information about the inspection.
-It contains the docket/certificate number, report number, facility name and address, the vendor or applicant’s contact information, a highlevel description of the vendor or applicant’s nuclear industry activity, dates of inspection, names and titles of participating inspectors, and name and title of the approving NRC manager.
+It contains the docket/certificate number, report number, facility name and address, the vendor or applicant’s contact information, a high-level description of the vendor or applicant’s nuclear industry activity, dates of inspection, names and titles of participating inspectors, and name and title of the approving NRC manager.
 Appendix D to this inspection manual chapter includes a template for the cover page.

 Executive Summary.
 The Executive Summary should include the following: